Temperance "Bones" Brennan

 Dr. Temperance "Bones" Brennan, Ph.D. (born Joy Keenan) is a fictional character portrayed by Emily Deschanel in the American Fox television series Bones.
 An anthropologist, forensic anthropologist, and kinesiologist, she is described in the series as a leading authority in the field of forensic anthropology.
 Brennan first appeared on television, along with other series characters, in the "Pilot" episode of Bones on September 13, 2005.
-She is the main protagonist of the series along with FBI Special Agent Seeley Booth (David Boreanaz).
+She is the titular female protagonist of the series.

 Brennan is loosely based on author Kathy Reichs.
 Her name originates from the heroine in Reichs's crime novel series, also named Temperance Brennan.
 The main similarity the two share is their occupation as forensic anthropologists.
 Brennan appeared in Comcast's list of TV's Most Intriguing Characters.
 She was included in AfterEllen.com's Top 50 Favorite Female TV Characters.
 Her relationship with Seeley Booth was listed in Entertainment Weekly's "30 Best 'Will They/Won't They?'
 TV Couples".

 Character history

 Temperance "Bones" Brennan is a forensic anthropologist who works in the Medico-Legal lab at the Jeffersonian Institute in Washington, D.C.
 She received her bachelor's degree and Ph.D. from Northwestern University, as stated in "The Girl in the Fridge" and "The Tutor in the Tussle".
 She has three doctorates, as referred to by Dr. Jack Hodgins in the episode "The Parts of the Sum in the Whole", in anthropology, forensic anthropology, and kinesiology; it is implied that most of her work at the lab is related to either long-dead bodies or victims of genocide.

 Her occasional contract work for the FBI shifted the focus of her work.
-She was paired with FBI Special Agent Seeley Booth, and helped to solve two difficult cases; since then, they have worked together almost exclusively on modern-day murder cases.
+She was paired with FBI Special Agent Seeley Booth and helped to solve two difficult cases; since then, they have worked together almost exclusively on modern-day murder cases.

-Brennan works with a group of other well-qualified colleagues, including the entomologist Jack Hodgins, her boss and forensic pathologist Camille Saroyan, forensic artist Angela Montenegro, and a host of eager graduate students.
+Brennan works with a group of other well-qualified colleagues, including the entomologist Jack Hodgins (T. J. Thyne), her boss and forensic pathologist Camille Saroyan (Tamara Taylor), forensic artist Angela Montenegro (Michaela Conlin), and a host of graduate students.
 Booth refers to her crew of colleagues as "squints", because they come to crime scenes and squint at the evidence.
 He is also responsible for her nickname, "Bones", which she initially detested.

 In the first-season finale (which aired on May 17, 2006), Brennan stated that she was born in 1976, which would have made her either 29 or 30 (approximately the same age as Deschanel, who was born on October 11, 1976).
 In the fifth-season episode "The Death of the Queen Bee" (which aired nearly four years later, on April 15, 2010), it is implied that her then-current age was 33 years, based on Brennan's identification of a former classmate from Burtonsville High School (presumably located in Burtonsville, Illinois) as the victim and statement that the classmate was 33.
-In "The Woman in Limbo" it is revealed before her parents’ disappearance, her family lived in Chicago, Illinois.
+In "The Woman in Limbo", it is revealed that before her parents' disappearance her family lived in Chicago, Illinois.